-Soldiers pulled the body of a 58-year-old man Monday from a hot spring inn knocked down by a landslide in northern Japan, bringing the death toll in a weekend earthquake to 10.
+Soldiers pulled the body of a 58-year-old man from a hot spring inn knocked down by a landslide in northern Japan, bringing the death toll in a weekend earthquake to 10.
 Authorities said 12 people were still missing from Saturday's 7.2-magnitude quake, which tore across the rural area, triggering a series of deadly landslides that barreled into homes and swept away roads.
 Hope of finding more survivors dimmed Monday.
-Dozens of soldiers and other rescue workers surrounded the remains of the resort inn, which had been inundated with a deluge of mud, rocks and trees.
-The man discovered on Monday was the fourth body salvaged from the inn.
-Three more victims - presumably dead - were believed buried in the wreckage.
+Dozens of soldiers and other rescue workers surrounded the remains of the resort inn, which had been deluged with mud, rocks and trees.
+The body discovered Monday was the fourth salvaged from the inn.
+Three more were believed buried and presumed dead in the wreckage.
 Police spokesman Naoshi Tokunaga said the mud was hindering search operations.